Raise Our Voice in Parliament is back for 2026

 We asked federal politicians if they would amplify the voices of young people from their electorates by reading their vision for the future in our Federal Parliament.

-Your representatives want to hear from you in 2024
+Your representatives want to hear from you in 2026 - what do you want them to know?

 Where do I start?